-(a) Certification and Incentive pay will Hourly differential shall be paid to employees in specified Community Development Department Building Inspector and Plans Examiner classifications and in Fleet Services Technician classifications in Administrative Services when they hold the desired combination of certifications listed in Appendix "C" and "D" and when possession of said certifications is verified by the division superintendent.
-Failure of a Building Inspector and/or Plans Examiner an employee to maintain the designated certifications listed in Appendix "C" or to satisfactorily perform shall result in loss of the differential payment.
-Failure of a Fleet Services Technician an employee to maintain the designated certifications listed in Appendix "D" shall result in loss of the incentive payment and may result in disciplinary action, up to and including termination of employment.
+Certification and Incentive pay will be paid to employees when they hold the desired combination of certifications listed in Appendix "C" and "D" and when possession of said certifications is verified by the division superintendent.
+Failure of an employee to maintain the designated certifications listed in Appendix "C" or to satisfactorily perform shall result in loss of the payment.
+Failure of an employee to maintain the designated certifications listed in Appendix "D" and when possession of said certifications listed in Appendix "C" or to satisfactorily perform shall result in loss of the payment.
+Failure of an employee to maintain the designated certifications listed in Appendix "D" shall result in loss of the incentive payment and may result in disciplinary action, up to and including termination of employment.